20th

 Boone’s crew, on Peter Graves’ lead, intercepts and steals their

-Boone in due course.
-They later come to an understanding.
+Boone.
+They come to an understanding.
 Graves is

 cocky Wagner.
 Graves is jealous of the young punk and gives him a